 Wondering how and when to redeem a savings bond?
 These bonds earn interest for 30 years, but you can withdraw penalty-free after five years.

-If you have a paper bond, you can cash it in at your bank or credit union.
+• If you have a paper bond, you can cash it in at your bank or credit union.
 Bring the bond and your ID.
 Or go to the Treasury’s TreasuryDirect site for details on how to cash it in.

 Photo credit: iStock/AlexSecret